Flamingo-at/ucrack-studio/README.md

 + ```Delay(sec)``` - delay between referral registrations in seconds
 + ```Threads``` - number of simultaneous registrations

-Temporary email addresses are used to register accounts

 **Successfully registered accounts are saved in** ```registered.txt``` **in the format** ```{email}:{password}```